SpielmeisterCom/spellDocs/guides/concepts_entities_components/README.md

 implemented in SpellJS.

-### Template
+### Entity Templates

-*Templates* can be used to simplify the creation of entity instances.
-Though it is possible to create entity instances without the use of templates it reduces the amount of work necessary to do so when it is done repeatedly.
-Entity templates come in handy especially if a specific entity configuration must be configurable in SpellEd while being used to instantiate entities at runtime.
+*Entity templates* are used to simplify the creation of entity instances.
+Entity templates come in handy especially if a specific entity configuration must be editable in SpellEd while being used to instantiate entities at runtime.
 This is useful e.g. if a game designer working with SpellEd is fine tuning the configuration of a certain type of entity without having to touch the underlying code.

 The SpellJS framework provides a set of basic entities in the form of entity templates.